anhtongadamo/fullstack-backend/README.md

 # About FullStack-backend

-This is an API Laravel project for create tour and booking tour (Fullstack-dev-test)
+This is an API Laravel project for create tour and booking tour
 ## Project setup
 ```
 git pull